 We've all been waiting anxiously for the weather to cool down, the leaves to start changing colors, and to pull our favorite sweater out from the back of our closet.
 Fall has officially arrived, and it's time to enjoy all that mother nature offers this time of year.
 We've listed our favorite outdoor activities to enjoy in the Pottawattamie County area below so you can plan your next autumn adventure!

 After a long day exploring the outdoors, unwind with a relaxing stay in a Council Bluffs hotel.
-In fact, several hotel properties are offering a special discounted rate for all you nature lovers!
-Click on our hotel packages to browse and book today.
+Use our Book Direct Tool to browse and book today.

 Nothing says fall more like horseback riding, hayrack rides, and private campfires.
 Shady Lance Ranch has it all!
 Enjoy a perfect autumn day in the great outdoors.
 Their staff can take you on a scenic hour-long hayride through the property and drop you off at your private campfire, where you can cook food and socialize under the stars.
 Call 712-323-1932 to book your unforgettable visit!

 Pottawattamie County is home to so many unique outdoor experiences and natural landscapes to explore.
-Unearth a special day in Council Bluffs by learning about our pumpkin patches and orchards, recreational trails, scenic byways, and nearby water trail.
+Unearth a special day by learning about our pumpkin patches and orchards, recreational trails, scenic byways, and nearby water trail.

-For a complete list of attractions, click here!
+For a complete list of attractions, browse our play listings!!

-For a complete list of places to eat, click here!
+Check out our restaurant listings for a complete list of places to eat!

-Don't forget to book your hotel stay with one of our properties, offering a special discounted rate by clicking here!
+Don't forget to book your hotel stay with one of our properties by using our Book Direct tool!